jlshen2011/leetcode/README.md

 * [Exact Post-Selection Inference, with Application to the Lasso](https://arxiv.org/abs/1311.6238.pdf) - Article

 ### Bagging & Boosting
+If I were asked to perform some prediction task in short time and without caring intepretation of the meaning of my model, boosting is my only choice.
 * [XGBoost: A Scalable Tree Boosting System](https://arxiv.org/pdf/1603.02754.pdf) - Article
 * [Welcome to LightGBM’s documentation!](https://lightgbm.readthedocs.io/en/latest/) - Website
 * [Fighting Biases with Dynamic Boosting](https://arxiv.org/pdf/1706.09516.pdf) - Article